zilliztech/zdoc/versioned_docs/version-byoc/tutorials/cluster/manage-cluster.md

 - **Whitelist**

-    In the **Summary** section on the Cluster Details tab, click on the IP address in **Network Address** to add IP address segments to the whitelist.
+    In the **Summary** section, click on the IP address in **Network Address** to add IP address segments to the whitelist.
 Once an IP address segment, other than a full-zero one (**0.0.0.0/0**), is added to the whitelist, Zilliz Cloud only permits access from IP addresses within the listed IP address segments.

     By default, a full-zero IP address segment is added, indicating that your cluster can be accessed from anywhere.

-    For details on how to set up the whitelist, refer to [Set up Whitelist](./set-up-whitelist).
+    For details on how to set up the whitelist, refer to [Set up Whitelist](./setup-whitelist).

 ### Manage and configure clusters{#manage-and-configure-clusters}